Jhsmit/hdxms-datasets/docs/cli.md

 - Example values based on your configuration choices
 - Automatic sequence verification
 - Dataset submission code
+Please not that this template is not exhaustive and other metadata fields may be used depending on your datasets requirements.

 ## Future Commands (Planned)